Sedation Dentistry · Murrieta, CA

 What is the difference between nitrous oxide and oral sedation?

-Nitrous oxide is inhaled through a small nasal mask, takes effect in three to five minutes, and clears your system within minutes once the mask is removed — most patients drive themselves home.
-Oral sedation involves a prescribed medication taken about one hour before your appointment.
-It produces deeper relaxation and frequently an amnesic effect (you remember little), but the medication stays in your body for several hours, so a driver is mandatory.
-Dr. Bao chooses the method based on your anxiety level, health history, and the procedure planned.
+Nitrous oxide is a gas you breathe through a small nasal mask.
+It takes effect in three to five minutes, clears within minutes of the mask coming off, and most patients drive themselves home.
+Oral conscious sedation is a prescription pill taken about an hour before the visit.
+It goes deeper, often leaves the appointment hazy or forgotten, and stays in your system for several hours, so you will need a driver.
+Dr. Nguyen chooses between them based on your anxiety level, your health history, and the procedure planned.

 Can children receive sedation at Promenade Dental Care?

 Yes.
-Nitrous oxide is widely used in pediatric dentistry and has a strong safety record in children.
-It helps young patients who are nervous, have difficulty sitting still, or require longer procedures.
-Dr. Bao adjusts the nitrous concentration to each child's weight and response and monitors them continuously throughout the appointment.
+Nitrous oxide is standard in pediatric dentistry and has a strong safety record in children, and the American Academy of Pediatric Dentistry supports its use for managing childhood dental anxiety.
+It helps young patients who are nervous, cannot sit still, or need a longer appointment.
+Dr. Nguyen adjusts the concentration to the size and response of each child, and keeps the mask on only as long as the treatment requires.
+Oral sedation for a child is decided case by case.

-Nitrous oxide adds a modest fee to your procedure — it is the most affordable option.
-Oral sedation costs more because it involves a prescription medication, a longer appointment, and extended monitoring.
-Promenade provides a single written estimate covering the procedure and sedation fee before any work begins.
-CareCredit financing with up to six months at zero interest is available for qualified patients.
+Sedation is an add-on fee on top of the procedure itself, so the total depends on which method you need and how long you are in the chair.
+Nitrous oxide is the lower-cost option and adds a modest fee.
+Oral conscious sedation costs more because it involves a prescription and a longer monitoring period.
+At Promenade Dental Care you receive one written estimate covering the treatment and the sedation fee before any work begins, and CareCredit financing with up to six months at zero interest is available to qualified applicants.

 Does dental insurance cover sedation?

-Most dental plans classify sedation as elective.
-Some PPO plans offer partial coverage when sedation is documented as medically necessary — for example, for patients with a diagnosed anxiety disorder, special needs, or a severe gag reflex.
-Our team verifies your specific benefits and provides your real out-of-pocket number before you commit to treatment.
+Most dental plans classify sedation as elective and will not pay for it.
+Some PPO plans make an exception when sedation is documented as medically necessary, usually for a diagnosed anxiety disorder, a special-needs patient, or a gag reflex severe enough to block treatment.
+Our front-office team verifies your specific plan and tells you the real out-of-pocket number before you agree to anything, so the bill is never a surprise.

-After nitrous oxide, yes — the gas leaves your system within minutes.
-After oral sedation, no. The medication impairs judgment and coordination for several hours, and you must have a responsible adult drive you home.
-Do not drive, operate machinery, or make significant decisions for the rest of the day.
+After nitrous oxide, yes.
+The gas clears within minutes of the mask coming off and you are safe to drive, return to work, or run errands.
+After oral conscious sedation, no. The medication affects coordination and judgment for several hours, so you must bring a responsible adult to drive you home, and you should not drive, operate machinery, or sign anything important for the rest of that day.

-What dental procedures can be done under sedation?
+What dental procedures can be done with sedation?

 Ready to Visit the Dentist Without the Dread?